 Over 150,000 Canadians are injured on the road each year.
-This number only increases when counting total overall collisions in Canada every year.
-The reality is that as experienced of a driver as you may be, you can never be sure of what or who you'll encounter on the road.
+This number only increases when counting the total overall collisions in Canada every year.
+The reality is that no matter how experienced you are at driving, you can never be sure of what or who you'll encounter on the road.
 Accidents do happen.
 Some things are out of our control.
-But what we do have in our control is the measures we have set in place in case an accident should ever occur.
+What we do have in our control is the measures we have set in place in the event an accident should ever occur.

-Having loss-of-use coverage will ensure that you get a rental car whether the accident was caused by you or someone else.
+Having loss-of-use coverage will ensure that in the event of an accident, you receive a rental car while your vehicle is being repaired whether the accident was caused by you or someone else.
 This endorsement to your policy helps your collision affect your life a little less - you will still have the convenience of getting from point A to point B, unaffected, just as you would on any other day.
 This type of coverage is very easy to add to your automobile insurance policy.
 It's also inexpensive.
 In your annual premium, to add loss-of-use protection you would pay about the price of what it costs to rent a car for one day.
 In our experience (and we're sure yours too), repairs can be much lengthier than one day.
 Loss-of-use protection would cover you for the entire length of your car's repairs.
 This can save you hundreds of dollars in the event that an automobile claim leaves you without a vehicle.

 Are you thinking of purchasing or leasing a brand new vehicle?
 You may want to consider vehicle depreciation coverage.
 A brand new car depreciates very quickly in the first days and months of ownership.
 If you were to get into a serious accident soon after purchasing a brand new car, your basic coverage would deduct depreciation from the amount disbursed to you to replace your vehicle.
 This amount would be much lower than what you paid to purchase your car brand new.
 Vehicle depreciation coverage ensures that you will receive the value of a new vehicle when it comes to replacing your brand new car.